gk646/CodeStats/README.md

 - Integration
     - CodeStats is nicely integrated with the IDE with its own toolwindow and settings menu
 - Customization
-    -Allows for file-type whitelisting, excluding fileypes, exluding folders and more!
+    -Allows for file-type whitelisting, excluding filetypes, excluding folders and more!